-Another stable element in Turkmenistan is the low score of violent incidents over the past five WWL reporting periods.
+Another stable element is the low score for violent incidents in Turkmenistan over the past five years.
 Never has the score reached 2 points - it has always moved between 1.1 points at the lowest and 1.9 points at the highest.
 The main reason for this low score is the fact that very few incidents have been recorded and many Christians in Turkmenistan are very reluctant to talk about incidents that have occurred.
 But the lack of incidents can also be explained by the effective surveillance and control by the state that ensure that Christians become very wary and only hold religious activities in secret.